Apple Podcasts | Google Podcasts

 Communicating and building relationships with patients is one of the most important parts of health care.
 Having a better understanding of your patients leads to better job satisfaction for you, better patient satisfaction, and better health outcomes as well.

-And even as a premed, you can learn these skills now.
-The better communication with your patients, the better you will be at it when you set foot into medical school and so on.
+Even as a premed, you can improve your patient communication skills.
+The more you can learn about and practice communication with patients as a premed, the better you will be at it in medical school and beyond.

-He quotes about a lot of studies that talk about communication breakdown and what that leads to.
-Additionally, here are some interesting facts and figures that were also mentioned in the article::
+Dr. Joshi quotes several studies about communication breakdown between doctor and patient and what that leads to.
+Here are some facts and figures that were mentioned in the article:

-- In The Joint Commission, they found that communication failure rather than any lack of technical skills or understanding, the communication failure was at the root of over 70% serious adverse health outcomes in hospitals.
+- The Joint Commission reported that communication failure rather than any lack of technical skills or understanding was at the root of over 70% of serious adverse health outcomes in hospitals.

-- Two out of three patients leaving the hospital not knowing their diagnosis.
+- Two out of three patients leaving the hospital don’t know their diagnosis.

-- 60% of cases where patients walk away from a doctor’s visit not understanding what they’re supposed to do, instructions, counselling, etc.
+- In 60% of cases, patients walk away from a doctor’s visit not understanding what they’re supposed to do, instructions for medication and lifestyle change, etc.

-Considering these alarming statistics and the huge, huge impact communication has on improving patient care, Ryan and Allison have laid out six tips on how to improve your communication with patients to better understand and better speak to them.
+Considering these alarming statistics and the huge impact that communication has on improving patient care, we’ve laid out six tips on how to improve your patient communication skills as a future physician.

 6 Tips for Better Communication with Your Patients

 - 3 out of 4 doctors don’t introduce themselves to their patients.